 - a list of documents deemed to have been presented (as described later in this Infosheet)

-- a record of Members’ attendance
+- Members’ attendance

 - the minutes of proceedings of the Federation Chamber (the second debating chamber of the House)—if it met that day